 Within 28 days, the Bureau of Workers’ Compensation (BWC) will allow or deny your claim.
 By responding to any inquiries from them or from your managed care organization (MCO), you will speed up the decision process and receipt of benefits.

 What types of benefits will I receive?

-Injured workers in Ohio are eligible to receive medical treatment for their work-related injuries as well as compensation for their lost time from work.
-This compensation, known as Temporary Total Disability (TTD), is paid as long as the injury results in more than a week off work.
+Injured workers in Ohio are eligible to receive medical treatment for their work-related injuries and compensation for their lost time from work.
+This compensation, known as Temporary Total Disability (TTD), is paid if the injury results in more than a week off work.
 If the lost time is less than a week, no compensation is payable.
 If it’s between one and two weeks, only the period during the second week is compensable.
-If more than 2 weeks, it’s all paid.
+If over 2 weeks, it’s all paid.

 Temporary Total Disability compensation is paid based on a percentage of the worker’s earnings for one week, 6 weeks or 52 weeks prior to the injury, depending on how long the period of disability lasts.
-Injuries resulting in some degree of permanent impairment may result in an additional award of compensation known as permanent partial disability.
+Injuries resulting in some permanent impairment may permit an additional award of compensation known as permanent partial disability.

 What is a C84?

 The Ohio Bureau of Workers’ Compensation requires Form C84 as proof of ongoing temporary total disability.
 The injured worker must complete the form, verifying the period of disability and that she has not worked and has not received other wages during the period of temporary total disability.
 These forms must be periodically updated for compensation to continue.
 Your doctor must complete a separate form certifying temporary total disability.
 Both forms are required before compensation can be paid.

 What’s a MEDCO-14?